Bladder doesn't work. How does the bladder work?

 12. X-ray examination.

-15. Neurological examination for the diagnosis of diseases of the spinal cord and brain.
+15. Neurological examination to identify diseases of the spinal cord and brain.

 The following methods are used to treat GPM:

-1. Medical therapy(antimuscarinic drugs that have and regulate the effect on the bladder, etc.).
-Conservative treatment occupies a leading position in the treatment of GPM.
-Patients are assigned:
+1. Drug therapy(antimuscarinic drugs that have a regulating effect on the bladder, etc.).
+Conservative treatment occupies a leading place in the treatment of GPM.
+Patients are prescribed:

-Antidepressants (calm nervous system and thereby improve urinary control).
+Antidepressants (calming nervous system and thereby improve urinary control);

-Toxic substances (decrease the sensitivity of the nerve endings of the bladder), for example, butolotoxin is administered intravesically;
+Toxic substances (reduce the sensitivity of the nerve endings of the bladder), for example, butolotoxin are administered intravesically;

-Antidiuretic hormone preparations (cause a decrease in urination).
+Antidiuretic hormone drugs (cause a decrease in urine formation).

 Women often experience an overactive bladder during menopause.
-Treatment in this case is to take hormonal drugs.
+Treatment in this case consists of taking hormonal drugs.

 2. Non-drug treatment.

-Behavioral therapy consists in the formation of a urination regimen, lifestyle correction.
-During the treatment period, the patient must observe the daily regimen, avoid stressful situations, make daily hiking on fresh air, watch your diet.
-People suffering from GLM should not eat spicy dishes, carbonated and caffeinated drinks (tea, coffee, cola), chocolate, sugar substitutes and alcohol.
+Behavioral therapy consists of developing a urination routine and lifestyle correction.
+During the treatment period, the patient must follow a daily routine, avoid stressful situations, do daily hiking on fresh air, watch your diet.
+People suffering from GPM should not eat spicy dishes, carbonated and caffeinated drinks (tea, coffee, cola), chocolate, sugar substitutes and alcohol.

 In addition, during the period of behavioral therapy, the patient needs to empty the bladder according to a certain schedule (depending on the frequency of urination).
-This method helps to exercise the muscles of the bladder and regain control over the urge to urinate.
+This method helps to train the bladder muscles and restore control over the urge to urinate.

 Physiotherapy may consist of electrical stimulation, electrophoresis, etc.